| Trendsetter City | January 04, 2019

 These are a sample of the many neighborhoods available in Independence County.
 With both small town charm and an innovative spirit, the growing region attracts people from a variety of places and stages of life.
 New residents will find that there has never been a more exciting time to experience all that Independence has to offer.

-A place to call home from Ariel Carpenter on Vimeo.
+A Place to Call Home from Experience Independence on Vimeo.